abzanganeh/abzanganeh/README.md

 # Alireza Barzin Zanganeh
-Senior QA Automation Engineer | ML-Focused Technologist
+AI/ML Software Engineer | Back-End & ML Infrastructure
 Camas, WA
 [Email](mailto:alireza@zanganehai.com) | [LinkedIn](https://www.linkedin.com/in/alireza-barzin-zanganeh-2a9909126)

 ## About Me

-I’m a senior engineer with a background in QA automation, software development, and executive leadership.
-Over the past few years, I’ve transitioned into machine learning and data science through structured training and hands-on projects.
-My focus is on building reliable, interpretable ML systems and integrating them into real-world applications.
+I’m a software engineer with a strong foundation in back-end development, infrastructure design, and machine learning systems.
+Over the past few years, I’ve transitioned into AI and GenAI through structured training and hands-on project work.
+My focus is on building reliable, interpretable ML applications and integrating them into real-world systems.

 ## Learning Journey